pereorga/pccd/README.md

 ### Automated tests

-Note: e2e tests require the website to be running.

 ```bash
 yarn test
 ```

-You may need to run `yarn refresh:test-data` if the data has changed, in order to pass the tests.
+You may need to run `yarn refresh:test-data` if the data has changed, in order to pass some e2e tests.

 For running some tests in **all** pages, run: